The Antenatal Day Assessment Area (ANDA) at Poole Maternity Unit

 During your pregnancy, your midwife will talk to you about monitoring your baby’s movements.
 Every baby moves a different amount, so you will not be looking for a specific amount of movements.
 Instead you’ll be asked to learn your baby’s pattern of movement and seek advice if that pattern changes.

 It’s not just reduced movement that could suggest a problem – a large increase in movements can also indicate that your baby is distressed.
-To be safe, it’s always best to call Labour Line on 0300 3690388 if you are concerned about how much your baby is moving.
-The Labour Line midwife can refer you to the Antenatal Day Assessment unit (ANDA) at Poole Maternity Hospital for assessment (which is open 24 hours a day, seven days a week), or to the Day Assessment Unit at Dorset County Hospital.
+To be safe, it’s always best to call Maternity Advice Line on 0300 3690388 if you are concerned about how much your baby is moving.
+The Maternity Advice Line midwife can refer you to the Maternity Triage at Poole Maternity Hospital for assessment (which is open 24 hours a day, seven days a week), or to the Day Assessment Unit at Dorset County Hospital.

 Read more about what to expect if you report changes in movements or get more information on monitoring your baby’s movements from Kicks Count and Tommy’s.